Radicalization of Youth

 Shiite: Others felt that the successor should come from within the prophet's own family, i.e. Ali ibn Abi Talib, his cousin and son-in-law.

 Fierce rivalry and bloody fighting erupted between the two factions within short years after the Prophet's death.
+A sort of Holy War pitting Muslim against Muslim.
 The two sides not only disagreed on the question of legitimate succession but also upon the proper version of The Holy Qur'an.

 "Do not take my enemy and your enemy as friends and show them no sympathy!"
 [Sura al-Mumtahana 60:1]

 The most extreme Islamists seek to impose the totalitarian Shari'ah Law on the entire world.
-The Shari'ah can only be enforced in an Islamic State.
+The Shari'ah can only be enforced in an Islamic State, which means eventually world-wide.

 This novel is dedicated to all children and civilians who have been killed in all wars throughout this planet's history by militants and terrorists, of any religion or race, who have no conscience and no loving God.